micronDLA/SDK/README.md

 - [6.
 Tutorial - PutInput and GetResult](#6-tutorial---putinput-and-getresult) : tutorial for using PutInput and GetOutput
 - [7.
 Tensorflow Support](#7-tensorflow-support) : Tutorial on converting Tensorflow models to ONNX
 - [8.
 Caffe1 Support](#8-caffe1-support) : Tutorial on converting Caffe1 models to ONNX
 - [9.
+Keras Support](#9-keras-support) : Tutorial on converting Keras models to ONNX
-Supported models and layers](#9-supported-models-and-layers) : List of supported layers and models tested on the Inference Engine
+- [10.
+Supported models and layers](#10-supported-models-and-layers) : List of supported layers and models tested on the Inference Engine
   * [Tested models](#tested-models)
   * [TF-Slim models tested on FWDNXT inference engine](#tf-slim-models-tested-on-fwdnxt-inference-engine)
   * [ONNX model zoo](#onnx-model-zoo)
-- [10.
-Troubleshooting and Q&A](#10-troubleshooting-and-q-a) : Troubleshooting common issues and answering common questions
+- [11.
+Troubleshooting and Q&A](#11-troubleshooting-and-qa) : Troubleshooting common issues and answering common questions

 Please report issues and bugs [here](https://github.com/FWDNXT/SDK/issues).